 - Their staff is available to assist students in managing academic and personal demands more effectively.
 All services are confidential.
 Students seeking any type of clinical services offered at CCC first undergo a triage assessment.
-The purpose of the triage assessment is to assess the student's current concerns/problems and determine the most appropriate treatment options for students. - Triage assessment appointments are offered daily, Monday - Friday from 8:30 a.m. to 4:30 p.m.
-To schedule an appointment for a triage assessment, call 540-231-6557 or stop by McComas Hall.
+The purpose of the triage assessment is to assess the student's current concerns/problems and determine the most appropriate treatment options for students. - Triage assessment appointments are offered daily, Monday Friday from 8:30 a.m. to 4:30 p.m.
+To schedule an appointment for a triage assessment, call 540-231-6557.
 It is possible to schedule appointments for the following day after noon (noon on Friday for Monday appointments). - Hours: 8 a.m.
 5 p.m.
 Monday Thursday 9 a.m.
 5 p.m.
-Friday - McComas Hall, RM 240, Virginia Tech, 895 Washington St. SW Blacksburg, VA 24061 Phone: 540-231-655 - Cook Counseling Center is required by law to maintain the privacy of protected counseling information and to provide and abide by this notice of its legal duties and privacy
+Friday - Cook Counseling Center, 2475 Oak Lane, Virginia Tech Blacksburg, VA 24061 Phone: 540-231-655 - Cook Counseling Center is required by law to maintain the privacy of protected counseling information and to provide and abide by this notice of its legal duties and privacy.